cdtpinto/sorting-algorithms-in-python/README.md

 ## What is This?

-In this repository, I compiled some some sorting algorithms implemented in Python.
+In this repository, I compiled some some sorting algorithms and implemented them in Python.
 This repository doesn't have anything new, per say.
-I coded this with two purposes: the first one is self improvement and the second one is to offer a single place where sorting algorithms implementations and details can be accessed.
+I coded this with two purposes: the first one was self improvement and the second one was to offer a single place where sorting algorithms implementations and details can be accessed for study or usage.

 ## Usage